-Any number of other properties can be created using Tagged Values, and these can use pre-defined values with user interface controls like drop-down lists or spin controls.
+Any number of other properties can be created using Tagged Values, which can use pre-defined values with user interface controls such as drop-down lists or spin controls.
 These properties can form the basis for search criteria to return a set of prioritized elements.